phectori/RIOT/tests/driver_mrf24j40/README.md

 - SPI CLK
 - CS (ship select)
 - RESET
-- SLEEP
 - INT (external interrupt)

 # Usage
-For testing the radio driver you can use the netif and txtsnd shell commands that are included in this application.
+For testing the radio driver you can use the ifconfig and txtsnd shell commands that are included in this application.